hyeongbin96/hyeongbin96/README.md

 ### Hello, I'm HyeongBin Jeon

-I am a cloud engineer from HIST.🇰🇷

-I am interested in python and automation and devops.
+I'm a cloud engineer from HIST.🇰🇷.
+I'm interested in python and automation and devops.
 I love exercising and communicating!<br>
 If you want to contact me, please send me an email
 <br>

 ### 💫 Experience